If your reason for being a houseplant murderer is a busy lifestyle or forgetful nature, grow these Indoor Plants that Don’t Need Water before a month!

 12. Devil’s Backbone

-Aloes are known for their water carrying abilities in their fat leaves.
-This gives them the ability to remain for 2-3 weeks without water.
-Put your thumb on the top layer , and if it appears dry, only then water the plant.
+Aloes are known for their water-carrying abilities in their fat leaves.
+This gives them the ability to remain for 3-4 weeks without water easily.

 Tip: If you’re growing an aloe plant in full sun, you’ll need to water more frequently.